-SU hoops coach Boeheim strikes, kills pedestrian on highway
+Syracuse coach Boeheim strikes, kills pedestrian on highway

 - Microsoft says it has found another Russian operation targeting prominent think tanks

-“He stopped the immediately and exited the vehicle,” said Syracuse Sgt.
+“He stopped immediately and exited the vehicle,” said Syracuse Sgt.
 Matthew Malinowski.

 Police said sobriety tests were administered to Boeheim and were negative for any signs of impairment.
 No tickets have been issued to Boeheim at this time and the investigation is continuing.

-A freezing rain had fallen earlier Wednesday night.
+A freezing rain had fallen earlier Wednesday night, though it is unclear if the weather had anything to do with the crash.

 There was no immediate comment from Syracuse University.

-Syracuse defeated Louisville 69-49 Wednesday night during a home game.
+Boeheim has coached at Syracuse for 43 years, winning a national title in 2003 and making five Final Four appearances.
+His team defeated Louisville 69-49 Wednesday night during a home game.